Carleton Cemetery is situated just within Blackpool near to Carleton village and just outside Poulton-le-Fylde

 - The bereavement office is located in Lodge House by the main gate.

-- The public toilets are next to the Floral Tearoom
+- The public toilets are next to the Nibbles Tearoom

-- The privately run Floral Tearoom along side the Lodge House - Unfortunately, this is closed at the moment.
+- The privately run Nibbles Tearoom along side the lodge house

 - The Jewish Prayer House at the north end of the cemetery

-- The columbarium part of the memorial walls in the Rose Garden situated past the chapel
+- The columbarium part of the memorial walls in the Rose Garden situated passed the chapel